techidaily/site-win11/source/_posts/tackling-the-trouble-with-updates-code-0x80246007.md

  Windows uses the SoftwareDistribution folder to store installation files, downloaded update packages, update history logs, and other similar data temporarily.

  If any of these files become corrupt, the Windows Update service is likely to fail to access the installation data and download update packages correctly, which can cause the issue under consideration.
-The best way to proceed in this case is by[deleting the contents of the SoftwareDistribution folder](https://www.makeuseof.com/tag/delete-old-windows-update-files/) to remove any potential corruption errors.
+The best way to proceed in this case is by [deleting the contents of the SoftwareDistribution folder](https://www.makeuseof.com/tag/delete-old-windows-update-files/) to remove any potential corruption errors.
 Since the data in this folder is temporary, deleting it won't harm your system.

  Once the folder has been cleared, restart your computer and check if the problem is now fixed.

 ## 3\.
 Apply Generic Windows Update Fixes

  From this point on, you can try applying more generic fixes for Windows Update-related issues.
-Check out our guide on[the ways to fix Windows Update errors](https://www.makeuseof.com/windows-11-update-error-fixes/) for more steps.
+Check out our guide on [the ways to fix Windows Update errors](https://www.makeuseof.com/windows-11-update-error-fixes/) for more steps.

 ## Windows Update and Installation Errors Fixed